By Skyler Lee

 With his parents being pro-life advocates themselves, they are no strangers to hate — but seeing people viciously attack their son online has become too much.

-Thomas’ mother recently released a statement in response to the relentless hatred her son is receiving from those who are pro-abortion.
+Thomas’ mother recently released a statement in response to the relentless hatred her son is receiving from those who are pro-choice.

 “How would you feel if someone wished your child dead?
 Or laughed at his suffering?
 Or called him ugly as he recovered from the effects of chemo and radiation?” she questioned.
 “How would you feel if an army of abortion supporters… flooded your child’s social media account to cyberbully him AS HE DIED?”